 Related OpenFMB Application and OpenFMB Adapter with associated OpenFMB Interface Layer and Publish-Subscribe Middleware isolated in a group.

-REQ.26.5.4.2 OpenFMB Node Hardware Components Example
+RMQ.26.5.4.2 OpenFMB Node Hardware Components Example

 Node hardware and software components such as processor, memory, operating system, and so forth are specified based upon relevant business processes.
 The relationship of OpenFMB components with the operating system and other programs can vary depending upon hardware capabilities.